drink36/AutoMLOps-Cloud/README.md

 4.  **Serving Predictions**: A final Lambda function processes the prediction results from S3 and writes them to a **DynamoDB** table, making them available for downstream applications or user-facing dashboards.

 This event-driven architecture ensures the entire process is automated, scalable, and includes built-in error handling and retry mechanisms via Step Functions.

+## 🔧 Setup and Configuration for CI/CD

+To enable the automated CI/CD workflow with GitHub Actions, you need to configure secrets and variables in your GitHub repository.

+1.  **Navigate to your repository settings:** Go to `Settings` > `Secrets and variables` > `Actions`.

+2.  **Add Repository Secrets:**
+    These are encrypted and should be used for sensitive information.
+Click `New repository secret` and add the following:
+    *   `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
+    *   `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
+    *   `PRIVATE_ACCOUNT_ID`: Your AWS Account ID.

+3.  **Add Repository Variable:**
+    This is used for non-sensitive configuration.
+Click the `Variables` tab and then `New repository variable`.
+Add the following:
+    *   `ECR_REPOSITORY_NAME`: The name you want for your ECR repository (e.g., `my-sagemaker-project`).

+Once these are configured, the GitHub Actions workflow in `.github/workflows/main.yml` will be able to securely authenticate with AWS and push the Docker image to your specified ECR repository.

 ## ➡️  How to Run Locally